HL7/fhir-mCODE-ig/input/pagecontent/index.md

 mCODE genomics-related elements in the GenomicsReport and GeneticVariant profiles use the same code systems as the [HL7 Clinical Genomics Reporting FHIR IG, STU1 Release](http://hl7.org/fhir/uv/genomics-reporting/codings.html).

 Not all vocabularies used in mCODE are currently supported by the [FHIR Implementation Guide Publishing Tool](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
 Unsupported vocabularies include ClinVar, NCI Thesaurus, and AJCC.

+### Understanding this Guide

+The mCODE Implementation Guide was developed using the standard HL7 FHIR publishing tools.
+The page layouts and symbols are explained [in the FHIR documentation](https://www.hl7.org/fhir/formats.html).
+In viewing a profile page, note that there are multiple views.
+The "Differential Table" view represents the difference between the current profile and its base resource or profile.
+When interpreting this view, bear in mind that the immediate parent may not be a base FHIR resource, but it could be a US Core profile or another profile in this guide.
+The "Snapshot Table" represents the entire profile, with all elements.

 ### Credits